awojaczek-security/SOC-Incident-Analysis_Labs/SOC210 — Possible Brute Force Detected on VPN/00_README/README.md

 - increase privileges in the environment,

-- prepare for subsequent stages of the attack (e.g., *deploying malware* or *launching ransomware*8).
+- prepare for subsequent stages of the attack (e.g., *deploying malware* or *launching ransomware*).

 Common indicators in logs (**IoC - Indicators of Compromise**)